Vehicle Plainly

 Update policy

-Guides include last-updated metadata through route definitions.
-Substantive source or claim changes trigger a review pass and may update the lastModified date.
+Substantive source or claim changes trigger a review pass and may update the visible update information for the page.

 Affiliate and commercial independence

 Editorial content is independent from commercial relationships.
-Future affiliate links, if any, require disclosure and must not imply official endorsement or provider ranking.
+Partner links and forms require disclosure and must not imply official endorsement, owner lookup, DMV access, complete-history certainty, or provider ranking without a published methodology.

 When sources are missing

-If a route lacks verified sources, it stays in prompt hold or draft hold rather than publishing unsupported claims.
+If a topic lacks verified sources, it stays unpublished rather than publishing unsupported claims.

 We soften or remove claims rather than invent facts.